 Plenty of times I have seen a couple elope somewhere quiet and romantic and come back to a smaller party for family and friends.
 That helps a lot with the stress and makes it easier on your budget too.
 Long gone are the days of tradition and the same old wedding.
 Be creative, be you!

 If you are not sure how to get to your perfect wedding the internet can be your friend.
-Look at photographers blogs, Pinterest and wedding websites (www.utahbrideblog.com, www.rockymountainbride.com and www.theknot.com are awesome resources).
+Look at photographers blogs, Pinterest and wedding websites (Utah Bride Blog, Rocky Mountain Bride and The Knot are awesome resources).
 Also, feel free to ask your photographer (if you have found one already).
 Most photographers have seen lots of weddings and very different ideas.
 They will probably have galleries and photos of each of them also.
 You will be surprised how many new ideas you might have not even considered.

-If you have any questions when planning your wedding or need any advice… feel free to reach out to me.
-Even if it has nothing to do with photography.
-Contact me here.
+If you have any questions when planning your wedding or need any advice… fill out this form below.
+I would love to help.